ily-xo/JS_portfolio/README.md

 1. Randomizer chooses a random number for player to guess.

-2. ALERT/PROMPT: GUESS THE NUMBER
+2. ALERT/PROMPT: GUESS THE NUMBER.

-3. Player guesses number (eg. 66)
+3. Player guesses number (eg. 66).

 4. ALERT "NOPE, that's not it!
 Do you want to use a Life Line?
 You can use...
 DIVIDE, HOW MANY DIGITS?
 BETWEEN, GREATER THAN, LESS THAN"  << text box for player to type their choice >>